 Small plastic pots measuring approximately 3 to 5 inches (7.5 to 12.5 cm) can easily accommodate a single plant, retaining the necessary moisture content, especially in dry and hot places.
 However, if your plant is particularly large, you may need a larger pot of up to 7 inches (18 cm) wide.

 Clay pots should usually be avoided to prevent water from seeping out.
 However, if you are residing in a humid place, these pots with a proper drainage may be useful, getting rid of any excess water.

 They grow well when subjected to 12 to 16 hours of low to bright light, with the exception of some varieties like Guzmania, Vriesea, and Aechmea that need constant shade.
 However, exposing it to direct sunlight over a longer period may damage the leaves.
-Placing indoor plants near a west- or south-facing window might help in achieving better growth results.
+For a house plant, placing the pot near a west- or south-facing window might help in achieving better growth results.